For Consumer / IoT

 |PCB: 4-layer FR4, internal derating rule: 50% Maximum ambient temperature: 85℃||Power dissipation|

-According to the information from the customer, part ＃can be sort out.
+According to the information from the customer, part ＃can be sorted out.
 Input voltage, Output voltage and output current are the key factors.

 Generally, small dropout voltage is better, considering this point, the device candidate is the RP130x Series.